-41.101A Chemistry of Biologically Important Molecules.
+PRE-REQUISITES 41.101A Chemistry of Biologically Important Molecules.
+41.101B Metabolism.
 45.101C Vertebrates.

-This unit is offered in the first half of the year, and consists of 2 hours' lecture and 4 hours laboratory time per week.
+This unit is offered in Session 1, and consists of 2 hours' lecture and 4 hours' laboratory time per week.

-45.102D Reproductive Physiology and Endocrinology
+45.102D Comparative Reproductive Physiology

-A survey of reproductive mechanisms, reproductive histology and embryology, with particular reference to the comparative aspects in vertebrate species.
-Practical work to illustrate the lecture course.
-A general and comparative study of the endocrine systems, particular emphasis being made of the mechanism of hormone action and the role of hormones in adaptation to environment.
+A survey of reproductive mechanisms, reproductive histology, reproductive endocrinology, and embryology, with particular reference to the comparative aspects in vertebrate species.
+A detailed treatment of marsupial and monotreme reproduction.

-Frye, B. E. Hormonal Control of Vertebrates.
+TEXTBOOKS Frye, B. E. Hormonal Control of Vertebrates.
 Macmillan, 1967.
 Gilchrist, F. G. A Survey of Embryology.
 McGraw-Hill, 1968.
 Nalbandov, A. V. Reproductive Physiology.
 Freeman, 1964.
+PRE-REQUISITES